Vendetaaaa/Githipedia/CODE_OF_CONDUCT.md

 ## The Short Version

-Don't make a community, make a home :)
+We are more than a community; we are a home :)

 ---